 What are some industries that heavily rely on wet signatures?

-Industries like real estate, healthcare, legal services, and finance frequently require wet signatures for contracts, authorization forms, and other important documents.
+Industries like real estate, healthcare, legal services, and finance frequently require wet signatures for contracts, authorization forms, and other essential documents.

 How did wet signatures evolve historically?